cs-4241-2023/a3-persistence/README.md

 For authentication, this application employs OAuth authentication via GitHub.
 This approach offers several advantages, including simplified user registration and login processes, enhanced security, and access to user information through the GitHub API.
 However, implementing GitHub OAuth posed certain challenges, such as handling authentication callbacks.

-The effectiveness of GitHub OAuth lies in its seamless integration with GitHub accounts, reducing the need for users to create yet another set of credentials.
-It also provides a level of trust and familiarity for users who are already GitHub users.
-Challenges included managing the callback URL, verifying the authenticity of GitHub responses, and handling various authentication states.
+GitHub OAuth's effectiveness stems from its smooth integration with GitHub accounts, eliminating the need for users to create another set of credentials.
+It also offers a level of trust and familiarity to existing GitHub users.
+Challenges included the management of the callback URL, verification of GitHub response authenticity, and handling various authentication states.

 ## CSS Framework